The Ultimate Guide To Spalling Bricks

 Q. HOW CAN I TELL HOW BREATHABLE A PRODUCT IS?

 The breathability of a product can be measured using an SD value.
 The lower the SD value, the more breathable the product is, with anything under 0.5 being considered breathable by British Standards.
-Emperor Masonry Creme for example has an SD value of 0.01, meaning it is not just highly breathable but has vertally no impact on the breathability of the brickwork once applied.
+Emperor Masonry Creme for example has an SD value of 0.01, meaning it is not just highly breathable but has virtually no impact on the breathability of the brickwork once applied.

 We hope we have answered any questions you may have had regarding spalling bricks and how to prevent it.
 If you have any other questions, feel free to get in touch with our team of experts who are on hand to assist you.
-Contact them today by emailing info@emperorpaint.co.uk or or calling 0161 509 9009.
+Contact them today by emailing info@emperorpaint.co.uk or calling 0161 509 9009.
 Alternatively, shop our range of ultimate performance exterior products today and get FREE delivery on all orders.